wanghongdacn/go-difs/README.md

 ## Contributing

-We ❤️ all [our contributors](docs/AUTHORS); this project wouldn’t be what it is without you!
-If you want to help out, please see [Contribute.md](contribute.md).

-This repository falls under the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).
+Patches are welcome!
+If you would like to contribute, but don't know what to work on, check the issues list.

-### Want to hack on IPFS?
+### Want to hack on DIFS?

 [![](https://cdn.rawgit.com/jbenet/contribute-ipfs-gif/master/img/contribute.gif)](https://github.com/ipfs/community/blob/master/contributing.md)